digital-sound-antiques/vm2413/README.md

 ## Extra Register

 Unlike the original YM2413 chip, VM2413's voice parameters are stored in the extra registers 0x40 to 0xD7.
-Thus the all embedded voice be modified.
+Thus the all embedded voice can be modified.
 This means that we can use user-defined voice for every channels by mapping different voice to each channel.

 - By default, the extra registers are disabled.
 To enable them, set the bit 7 of register 0xF0 to `1`.